 In addition to the lessons I related in the story, in the many times I’ve retold the story I have always emphasized that I could be stripped of all my worldly possessions, and left with only my health, time, and friends and I’d still be a very wealthy man.
 Earlier this year, I amended that.
 Though I don’t intend to manifest this, you could also take my health and time, but leave me with my friends and I’d continue to be a very wealthy man.
 I am not trying to sell you or anyone else on that.
 Rather I only encourage you to be open to the change and possibilities that your journey offers you, and not be addicted to what you currently believe to be your truth.
 “While your head and ego may often lie to you, your heart never will” is but one of many lessons I’ve since learned.

 For me, I have realized that the answers to my life’s dilemmas and questions are found within as Jesus, Buddha, and the other great philosophers have offered.
-And reflecting back on all those people I watched while living on the street, I realize that for all our differences, we are all connected sharing more commonalities than differences with no one better or worse than others, but each of us are the products of different experiences and perspectives.
+And reflecting back on all those people I watched while living on the street, I realize that for all our differences, we are all connected sharing more commonalities than differences.
+No one is better or worse than others, but each of us are the products of different experiences and perspectives.
+We view life and existence from our own unique lens of experience.
 Maybe in another dozen years I will have an entirely different perspective.

 I now agree with what they say about “what doesn’t kill you makes you stronger.”
 I can now look back on that crazy idea of living without for a few days and realize that it was indeed a gift.